 - eradicate or contain – eliminate or prevent the spread of new invasive species

 - effectively manage – reduce the impacts of widespread invasive species

-- capacity building – ensure the NSW Government and community can manage invasive species.
+- build capacity – ensure the NSW Government and community can manage invasive species.

 - dedicates resources to manage invasive species

-- identifies key responsibilities of the key parties involved in invasive species management in NSW
+- identifies key responsibilities for the main parties involved in invasive species management in NSW

-- supplies critical actions to be undertaken up to 2021.
+- outline critical actions to be taken up to 2021.